 San José, Costa Rica

-Castle of Innocence delves into the imaginative space of the Children's Museum of Costa Rica and its cultural heritage as the former Central Prison to examine the power dynamics present in the control of narratives and perception of history.
+Castle of Innocence delves into the building of the Children's Museum of Costa Rica - an imaginative museum space dedicated to children's education through interactive and colorful scenarios - and its cultural heritage as the country's former central prison.

 By working with archive material from the prison era and different environments and objects from the museum, the project questions the role of power structures in the construction of historical narratives, and the use of photography as a document of truth.

 Both the prison and museum are institutions designed to contain physical or symbolic representations of collective identities.
 In this regard, the project merges both spaces in a nonlinear narrative to confront the imprints of trauma and violence from the building's past as a prison with the illusory atmospheres in the museum's current context.

 Because of the secrecy and ominous nature of the prison, there are a lot of gaps and absent information, therefore, in its retelling, many stories carry both factual details and myths, provoking the boundaries between reality and fiction to start to dissolve.